 - Grow champions by becoming part of the accessibility community – both locally and globally.
 Many cities have accessibility and inclusive design MeetUps, and there are conferences throughout the year where people in various roles can deepen their accessibility expertise.
 Find ways to tap in through accessibility

 - Celebrate Global Accessibility Awareness Day (GAAD).
 Since 2011, the third Thursday in May has been celebrated as Global Accessibility Awareness Day around the globe.
 Growing each year, the day offers an opportunity for your organization to focus on aspects of its accessibility program to motivate your teams (and your suppliers), advance your brand, and leverage efforts within your organization.
-Learn more about Global Accessibility Awareness Day.
+Learn more about Global Accessibility Awareness Day (External link).

 Know that you are not doing this alone.
 Over the last several years, organizations have begun to step forward to share their journey in building a culture of accessibility.